 - The U.S. government does not require wine labels to include nutritional information or ingredient lists.
 If you think they’re protecting you, think again!

-So where can you buy natural, organic, and biodynamic wine?
+Where can you buy natural, organic, and biodynamic wine?

 While you can absolutely head down to your local wine shop or grocery store and try to find organic, biodynamic and/or natural wines, it's 2019 and we can't deny that we all love the ease of shopping online most of the time.
-Here are my top 5 favorite places to buy natural wine online, all at the convenience of your fingertips.
+Here are our top 5 favorite places to buy natural wine online, all at the convenience of your fingertips.